Milwaukee Brewers minor league players: Tyson Hardin

-K. C. Hunt
+Josh Knoth

-Kyle Clemente Hunt (born July 14, 2000) is an American professional baseball pitcher in Milwaukee Brewers organization.
+Joshua Joseph Knoth is an American professional baseball pitcher for the Milwaukee Brewers organization.

-Hunt attended Ramapo High School in Franklin Lakes, New Jersey and played college baseball at Mississippi State University.
-He was selected by the Pittsburgh Pirates in the 12th round of the 2022 Major League Baseball draft, but did not sign and returned to Mississippi State for his senior year.
-In 2023, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
-After going unselected in the 2023 MLB draft, he signed with the Milwaukee Brewers as an undrafted free agent.
+Knoth attended Patchogue-Medford High School in Medford, New York.
+He committed to attend Ole Miss.

-Hunt made his professional debut with the Arizona Complex League Brewers.
-He pitched 2024 with the Carolina Mudcats, Wisconsin Timber Rattlers and Biloxi Shuckers.
-The Brewers named him their co-Minor League Pitchers of the Year.
+The Milwaukee Brewers selected Knoth with the 33rd overall selection of the 2023 Major League Baseball draft.
+He made his professional debut in 2024 with the Carolina Mudcats.
+Knoth underwent Tommy John surgery in January 2025 and missed the entire 2025 season.

 Tate Kuehner

 Tate Patterson Kuehner (born February 7, 2001) is an American professional baseball pitcher in the Milwaukee Brewers organization.

 Kuehner attended Marshalltown High School in Marshalltown, Iowa, and played college baseball at the University of Louisville.
 In his final collegiate season in 2023, he appeared in 19 games with a 3.99 ERA, 54 strikeouts and five saves.
 After the season, he was selected by the Milwaukee Brewers in the seventh round of the 2023 Major League Baseball draft.
 He signed for $72,500.

 Kuehner made his professional debut with the Arizona Complex League Brewers, pitching a total of three innings for the season.
 He opened the 2024 season with the Wisconsin Timber Rattlers.
 In late July, he was promoted to the Biloxi Shuckers.
-Over 23 games (19 starts) between the two teams, Kuehner went 8-3 with a 3.19 ERA and 115 strikeouts over 104 1/3 innings.
+Over 23 games (19 starts) between the two teams, Kuehner went 8–3 with a 3.19 ERA and 115 strikeouts over 104 1/3 innings.
 He was assigned to Biloxi to open the 2025 season.
 In August, he was promoted to the Nashville Sounds.
+Kuehner made 23 starts for the season and posted a 7–6 record, a 2.77 ERA, and 117 strikeouts over 110 1/3 innings.
+Kuehner returned to Nashville to begin the 2026 season.
+He was placed on the injured list with left shoulder soreness in June.
+On August 23, Kuehner pitched the last four innings of a no-hitter against the Norfolk Tides as part of a seven-inning doubleheader.
+Coming on in relief of Brandon Sproat, he struck out four batters to secure the 2–0 Nashville win.
+Kuehner appeared in 15 games (12 starts) for Nashville in 2026 and had a 2–2 record with a 4.86 ERA and 63 strikeouts over 63 innings.